SkafteNicki/dtu_mlops/s1_development_environment/editor.md

     opening a `python` interpreter, management of environments, etc.

 * The status bar: The status bar contains information based on the extensions you have installed.
-In particular, for Python development, the status bar can be used to change the conda environment.
+In particular, for Python development, the status bar can be used to change the Python virtual environment.

 ## ❔ Exercises